ahsannabi/Object-Oriented-Software-Engineering/README.md

 # Object-Oriented-Software-Engineering
 University of Lahore Lecturer Site for Students

+<b>Mid Syllabus: Focus on Ch 4 & 5 illustrations from textbook, then slides and last back of the chapter exercises.</b>

 <b>Quiz 2 Syllabus: Java Code PDF files in this repository</b>

 All students of Object-Oriented Software Engineering please join this site and use it for submitting assignments, downloading lectures and course outline.